 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-Between inventory and LLC filing fees, business startup expenses can add up.
-About two-thirds of business owners will need more than $10,000 to start their business, according to a 2020 study by LendingTree researchers.
+Between inventory and limited liability company (LLC) filing fees, business startup expenses can add up.
+About two-thirds of business owners will need more than $10,000 to start their business, according to a 2020 LendingTree study.
 Getting a loan to open a business is no simple task, as it can be difficult to qualify for small business loans.
 That’s one reason why business owners turn to personal loans to cover expenses.

 Personal loans are lump-sum loans that are repaid in fixed monthly payments over a set period of months or years.
 They are typically unsecured, meaning they don’t require collateral, although secured personal loans do exist.